syncfusion-content/fileformat-docs/File-Formats/DocIO/rtf.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/RTF-conversion/Convert-RTF-to-Word).

 The following code example shows how to convert Word document into RTF document.

 {% tabs %}